Shell Chair CH07

-The Shell Chair (CH07) was designed in 1963 in a number of versions.
+The three leg Shell Chair was designed in 1963 in a number of versions.
 Originally Wegner’s ideas for the legs and upholstery were different from how the chair looks today.

 Wegner was not unfamiliar with the use of moulded plywood shells.
 Back in 1947-48 he had worked on the prototype of a two-piece shell chair for a design competition sponsored by the Museum of Modern Art in New York, but the chair was never put in production.

 Ref: Hans J. Wegner.
 A Nordic Design Icon from Tønder.
 Edited by Anne Blond.

 In 1949 he had used the moulded shell technique to make a totally functional three-piece shell easy chair that he exhibited at the Cabinetmaker Guild Exhibition along with the Folding Chair (with woven seat) and the Round Chair.
 However.
 This chair was not put in production either.